 Three of the four courses required in the program will be for credit in economics.
 The British Economy (ECON 372Y) and Economics of the European Union (ECON 371Y) are the distinctive centerpieces of the LESG.
-The third required economics course will be either ECON 370Y: European Economic Issues or ECON 348: Health Economics.
+The third required economics course will be ECON 370Y: European Economic Issues.